bitwarden-labs/bws-ansible-examples/certbot-nginx-vikunja/README-certbot-nginx-vikunja.md

   - Enter the IPs and SSH keys for 2x servers in `/inventory/host_vars` (example terraform is provided for DigitalOcean)

 - Configure the machine to access Bitwarden Secrets Manager
-  - Import the example BWS Projects to your BWSM vault
+  - Import the example BWS Projects to your BWSM vault from `/bws-vault/bws-vault-export.json`
-  - Create a Machine Account for the Ansible Host and give it access to the 2 Projects imported (<https://bitwarden.com/help/machine-accounts/>)
+  - Create a Machine Account for the Ansible Host and give it access to the 2 Projects imported in the step above (<https://bitwarden.com/help/machine-accounts/>)
   - Create an Access Token for the Ansible Host and set it as an environmental variable (<https://bitwarden.com/help/access-tokens/>)

 - Optional Steps